Agile Spikes Deliver Knowledge So Teams Can Deliver Products

 Agile Spike Definition

-What is a spike?
-In agile projects, a spike refers to a time-boxed research activity that helps teams make better decisions & deliver better products.
-A concept adapted from Extreme Programming (XP), spikes give teams technical and functional information they need to make decisions about the best approach to certain user stories.
+Spikes are a concept adapted from Extreme Programming (XP).
+Spikes give agile teams the technical and functional information they need to make decisions about the best approach to certain user stories.
 Teams can then use this information to provide a more accurate estimate and/or deliver the most effective solution.

 Agile Spike Example

-As an example of a spike, suppose a team is trying to decide between competing design approaches.
-The product owner may decide to use a spike to invest another 40 (or 4 or 400) hours into the investigation.
 Or the development team may be making a build vs. buy decision involving a new component.
 Their Scrum Master might suggest that a good first step toward making that decision would be a spike into the different options available for purchase, their features, and their costs.

 Because spikes are time-boxed, the investment is fixed.
 After the predetermined number of hours, a decision is made.
 But that decision may be to invest more hours in gaining more knowledge.